hasankarainfo/CNC_XY_Integrated_Ventilation/README_EN.md

     The gerber file needed for PCB production can be found "./HW/MSConn/FabOut_MSConn.zip".
     Detailed MSConn card bom list can be found in the "./HW/MSConn/bom/ibom_MSConn.html" folder.
     The connector pin names and their meanings are written on the card.
 In this way, cable installation becomes more understandable.

+In "./Mechanic_60x100/Media/" there are photos of the first prototype assembly.
+During the assembly of the first prototype, In line with the deficiencies observed, necessary updates were applied to the mechanical and hardware designs.